 - Stay home and do not come to work.
 If you begin to display symptoms consistent with COVID 19 while you are at work, please return home, while taking care to avoid contact with colleagues or students as you depart.

-- Complete the Employee Health Form and notify your supervisor to inform them of your absence and to discuss options to work remotely.
+- Notify your supervisor to inform them of your absence and discuss options to work remotely.
 If you have not accrued enough sick time, please be in touch with your supervisor to make arrangements.

 - Self-isolate until your physician clears you.